 TOP TIP: Most DIY and hardware stores sell little devices that you place against the wall and they show where a wire or pipe is hidden underneath and at around £14.99 from Maplins (code YP30H) that’s a small price to pay for your own peace of mind.

 3. Trying to paint Pebbledash with a brush.
 Don’t bother.
-Seriously dude.
+Seriously.

-We have covered this topic in great detail before HERE but for those of you don’t know, you should never try and paint pebbledash with a brush, it will take forever, seriously, and you will use gallons and gallons of paint, and the end result will look truly terrible!
+We have covered the topic of painting pebbledash in great detail before but for those of you don’t know, you should never try and paint pebbledash with a brush, it will take forever, seriously, and you will use gallons and gallons of paint, and the end result will look truly terrible!

 The best way to paint pebbledash, tyrolean, textured stucco or any highly textured wall covering is to SPRAY the paint as it is a highly textured surface and will soak up loads of paint but this type of surface requires extensive preparation.